brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-18.md

 enough attention as he dared in order to destroy them before they became a nuisance.

 "*Desuri flueh hey miasfithr.
-Suris fumatis sati'e ei'et."* Gulandri's voice sounded from the concealing cloud, drawing back his opponent's attention.
+Suris fumatis sati'e ei'et.*" Gulandri's voice sounded from the concealing cloud, drawing back his opponent's attention.
 The voice was soon joined by a silhouette, and then by the man himself.
 The elven king was coated in a fine layer of dust and his